You are here

 • Beekeepers of South Mississippi

-You can ask to join such a group and then report your situation and solicit.
+You can ask to join such a group and then report your situation and request assistance.
 It helps beekeepers to decide on how to respond if you provide a cell phone photo of the swarm with a description of its location (for example, how high above the ground is it hanging).
 Quite often, beekeepers will respond quickly to such a request.

 Another option is to call a local pest control company and have it destroy the bees.
 Nobody likes to kill honey bees, but sometimes it must be done.
-It may take a few phone calls to find a company that does this type of work, but those that do will have the appropriate protective equipment and insecticides.
-It will usually be able to respond quickly.
+It may take a few phone calls to find a company that does this type of work, but those that do will have the appropriate protective equipment and insecticides and will usually be able to respond quickly.
 Some companies claim that killing nuisance honey bees is illegal, but this is not true.
 There are no federal or state laws protecting nuisance honey bees.
 It is just a strategy for the company to avoid telling a homeowner that they do not want to deal with bee problems.

 Preventing Honey Bees from Nesting in Buildings

 As with many potential problems, prevention is the best approach to honey bee nesting issues.
-However, expense and effort needed to “bee proof” your home will depend on the quality of construction and age of the home.
+However, expense and effort needed to “bee-proof” your home will depend on the quality of construction and age of the home.
 Older homes tend to be more porous than newer homes (Figure 5).
 The key to preventing the problem is understanding that honey bees want to live in protected cavities that they can access through a small opening.
-While they prefer entrance holes several inches in diameter, honey bees will use openings as small as ¼ inch.
+While they prefer entrance holes several inches in diameter, honey bees will use openings as small as one-fourth of an inch.
 These small openings are commonly left around utility and plumbing conduits that enter the house (Figure 6), so just about any home can have places where honey bees can enter and gain access to cavities in walls, in soffits, or behind chimneys.

+5A.
+A large old house.
+5B.
 Black discoloration on the side of a house.
+5C and 5D.
+Bees swarming around a porch column.

 Here are a few tips to consider when thinking about ways to prevent honey bees from becoming established in your home or outbuildings.
-First, it is a good idea to do a walk around the home at least weekly during peak of swarm season (April to May) to intercept any colonies of bees that are attempting to become established in structures.
+First, it is a good idea to do a walk around the home at least weekly during the peak of swarm season (April to May) to intercept any colonies of bees that are attempting to become established in structures.
 It is better to find them early and eliminate the problem before the colonies become well established and grow large.
-However, before the swarm season, it is best to bee proof your property as much as possible:
+However, before the swarm season, it is best to bee-proof your property as much as possible:

 2. Seal all spaces around conduits and pipes with insulating foam or caulk.